kyberdrb/installed_packages_linux/README.md

     1. **Client** - Attaching the shared USB device exported from the USBIP server.
 The device will be remotely connected to the computer, and act as if it was connected locally. **After attaching the device, it will be reserved exclusively for the computer that attached it, thus hidden for all other USB/IP clients.**
         - **Linux**

-            - with script: `attach_printer.sh`
+            - Attaching with script: `attach_printer.sh`

+                ```
                 #!/bin/sh

                 set -x

+                SCRIPT_DIR="$(dirname "$(readlink --canonicalize "$0")")"

+                # detach printer gracefully to prevent duplicate attachment of the same device to another port which makes the device unresponsive

+                "${SCRIPT_DIR}/detach_printer.sh"

                 # attach printer gracefully
-                    sudo usbip list --remote=192.168.31.204
+                usbip list --remote=192.168.31.204
+                usbip port
                 echo ""
-                    sudo usbip attach --remote=192.168.31.204 --busid=1-1.3
+                usbip attach --remote=192.168.31.204 --busid=1-1.3

+                sleep 1
+                usbip list --remote=192.168.31.204
+                usbip port

                 # attach printer violently
                 # TODO when the attaching of the printer fails, try to force-attach it
                 #echo The password is ...? :)
-                    #ssh rpi@192.168.31.204 'sudo systemctl reload usbip-printer.service'
+                #ssh rpi@192.168.31.204 'systemctl reload usbip-printer.service'
-                    #sudo usbip list --remote=192.168.31.204
+                #usbip list --remote=192.168.31.204
-                    #sudo usbip attach --remote=192.168.31.204 --busid=1-1.3
+                #usbip attach --remote=192.168.31.204 --busid=1-1.3

                 # TODO when even the force-attaching failed, print to terminal
                 #  that the device is physically disconnected from the USB/IP server
                 #  or connected to different port
+                ```

                 Post-process the script to make it executable:

                     chmod +x attach_printer.sh

-                Run the script:
+                Run the script as root/sudo:

-                    ./attach_printer.sh
+                    sudo ./attach_printer.sh

-            - with commands
+            - Attaching with commands:

-                    usbip list --remote=SERVER_IP_ADDRESS
+                    sudo usbip list --remote=SERVER_IP_ADDRESS

                     sudo usbip attach --remote=SERVER_IP_ADDRESS --busid=1-1.5

         - **Windows**
-            - attaching printer with script
+            - Attaching with script:

-                1. Create new file `attach_printer.ps1` with following contents

-                        usbip.exe list --remote=192.168.31.204
-                        usbip.exe attach --remote=192.168.31.204 --busid=1-1.3
+                Assuming, that the script resides in directory `C:\Programy`

+                1. Reuse linux script for attaching device.
+Run it manually from within `Git Bash` launched as Administrator with commands

+                    ```
+                    cd /c/Programy/
+                    ./attach_printer.sh
+                    ```

+                    or with a one-line-command:

+                    ```
+                    /c/Programy//attach_printer.sh
+                    ```

                 1. Create a scheduled task: right click on Windows start menu -> Computer Management -> In the left pane click on `Task Scheduler` -> `Task Scheduler Library`
                 1. Click on `Create Task...`